tylern4/clas12_analysis/README.md

 ### Java

 Java is dumb, don't use it.
-If you must use java, want to there's no easy way, so copy and paste the example.java file into an eclipse environment with the working [coatjava](https://github.com/JeffersonLab/clas12-offline-software.git) libraries.
+If you must use java, there's no easy way, so copy and paste the example.java file into an eclipse environment with the working [coatjava](https://github.com/JeffersonLab/clas12-offline-software.git) libraries.
 I think I'm using version 5.0 (Sorry I mean 5a.0.x because there's an a?
 Version numbers usually have letters right?) but the naming scheme and version numbers are so messed up I don't know what any of it means.

 If it doesn't work don't complain to me..... :information_desk_person: